samuelvanderwaal/vain-purple-tiger/README.md

 ### Performance

-Performance will vary widely with hardware and luck, but a rough idea of expected results is below:
+Performance will vary widely with hardware, but a rough idea of expected results is below:

 | Subcommand         | Performance                |
 | ------------------ | -------------------------- |